Code-Institute-Submissions/MunichFlatFinder/README.md

 ### How does it work

-This app uses the API from ImmobilienScout24 and Google Maps to show listings in Munich.
+This app uses a 'fake' API from ImmobilienScout24 and Google Maps to show listings in Munich.
 The site is styled with Bootstrap, the pictures come from Pixabay, with a creative common 0 license.

 ## Features

 ### Existing Features

-### Features to Implement
--General Features
-  - A responsive website for mobile, tablet and desktop.

 - Flat Search
-    - Get data from ImmobilienScout24
+    - Show a list of search results for flats Note
     - Show results according to each area
     - Show other relevant data for each area.

 - FAQ
     - A bootstrap accordeon to present Q&A

+### Features to Implement
+-General Features
+  - A responsive website for mobile, tablet and desktop.

+- Flat Search:
+  - At the moment I chose not to use the real API from Immoscout since the focus of this project is on Front End.
+I will update once I get the necessary knowledge.

 - Contact Form
-    - Possibility to send a contact email
+    - Validate the form

 ## Tech Used
 ### Some the tech used includes: